abhi963007/Notes/README.md

 - Example: `PythonNotesForProfessionals.pdf.pdf`

 **Note**: These PDFs must be placed in the `/pdf` directory for the download functionality to work correctly.

+## 🔄 Detail Pages

+The project now includes detailed course pages with PDF preview functionality:

+- **Python Detail Page**: Preview and download Python PDF notes
+- **JavaScript Detail Page**: Preview and download JavaScript PDF notes
+- **Detail Template**: Use this template to create additional detail pages
+- **How-to Guide**: Step-by-step instructions for creating new detail pages
+- **Troubleshooting**: Solutions for common issues with detail page redirections

+### Creating Detail Pages for All Courses

+To create detail pages for all courses, you can use the provided tools:

+1. **Batch Script Method**:
+   - Run `create-detail-pages.bat` to create basic detail page copies
+   - Edit each generated file to replace Python-specific content

+2. **Manual Method**:
+   - Follow the instructions in `create-detail-pages.html`
+   - Copy `python-detail.html` as a template for each course
+   - Update course name, description, category, and PDF paths

+3. **Updating Index Links**:
+   - Use `update-index-links.js` Node.js script to automatically update all links
+   - Or follow the manual instructions in `update-index-links.html`

 ## 🚀 Running Locally